What it measures

 Things worth knowing

-- When navigator.deviceMemory is not defined (Firefox, Safari), the value.engine field stores '__unsupported__' as a placeholder string instead of a numeric value.
+- When navigator.deviceMemory is not defined (Firefox, Safari), the value.engine field stores an unsupported result placeholder instead of a numeric value.

-- userAgentData is Chrome-only and therefore excluded from the hash; it is stored in value.engine for callers that run only in Chromium.
+- userAgentData is Chrome-only; its raw fields are stored in value.engine for callers that run only in Chromium, but they are not hashed directly.